sanity/Athena/README.markdown

 When objects are added, they are placed in an array (an ArrayList is currently used for this).
-Each object is accompanied by a map of "shortcuts", each of which basically says "all of the objects after this one and before object X do NOT match query Y".
+Each object is accompanied by a map of "shortcuts", each of which says "all of the objects after this one and before object X do NOT match query Y".
 This means that if you are looking for objects matching query Y, then you can skip to object X.  It further means that if you are looking for objects that match query Z, and you know that no object that matches query Z will match query Y, then you can also skip to object X.

-Ok, cool, but where do these shortcuts come from?
-Well, much like Hansel and Gretel, they are created like breadcrumbs while Athena is searching for stuff.
+So where do these shortcuts come from?
+Well, much like Hansel and Gretel dropped breadcrumbs, they are created while Athena is searching for stuff.
+Basically as Athena searches, it keeps track of objects it could have skipped, and creates shortcuts to avoid checking those objects in the future.
-Basically as Athena searches, it keeps track of objects it could have skipped, and creates shortcuts to avoid them.
+The process bears some resemblance to [skip lists](http://en.wikipedia.org/wiki/Skip_list).

 Furthermore, since we can't have an infinite number of shortcuts, we only keep those that seem to be useful (ie. we delete the least recently used